 6. Turn on Cached Exchange mode

 Enabling Cache Exchange Mode in Outlook will help you fix this issue.
 Since a copy of your mailbox is saved on your computer to access emails quickly.
-Enabling exchange mode will sync rules and help you fix rules not working on Outlook.
+Enabling the exchange mode will sync rules and help you fix rules not working on Outlook.

 Follow the steps below to turn on cache exchange mode:

-- Open Outlook, click on the File tab and then Account Settings.
+- Open Outlook, click on the File tab, and then Account Settings.

 - Click on the email tab, and choose Change.

 - In offline settings, checkmark on “use cached exchange mode”.